 Unfortunately, it is quite common to see indentation marks along the outside perimeter of the tongue.
 This is a classic indication that there is malabsorption in the body of essential nutrients.
 Malabsorption is a lack of ability for your body to absorb specific nutrients and has a wide range of causes.
 Some of these include poor digestion, inflammation in the GI tract, excessive toxins in the colon, intake of allergenic foods, chronic loose stools, or parasitical infection.
 Once this issue is removed, the teeth marks should disappear.
 In certain cases, however, these marks are due to a swollen tongue, revealing inflammation in the system (see below).

 Crack, Vertically Down the Center of the Tongue:

-This vertical line, that may be located down the center of the tongue, is an indication that there is stress and emotions being held in the spine.
+This vertical line, which may be located down the center of the tongue, is an indication that there are stresses and emotions being held in the spine.
 The top of the spine area (cervical spine) correlates to the tip of the tongue and the lower spine (lumbar spine) correlates to the back of the tongue.
-Wherever the spine line manifests on the tongue reveals where the tension is being held.
+So, wherever the spine line manifests on the tongue reveals where the tension is being held.
 If there is any cracking along the spine, this indicates pain, tension, and misalignment at whatever point the crack corresponds to on the tongue/spine.
 This picture is an example of an individual with complete spinal tension with some misalignment in the neck area.